 Glorieta is an attempt to design a game on a hex board where the goal is simply to form a connected loop of stones.
 I’m convinced that the goal has great potential, and it sounds simple enough, but realizing it has proven tricky, especially because I want it to satisfy a bunch of other constraints as well (example: draws should be impossible, and the game should be highly balanced, along with other constraints I won’t bother to record here).
 I’ve been working on this project on and off for five years, and I have designed many, many (unpublished) games in an attempt to achieve it.
 Once in a while, I post an example: see here for the preceding version of Glorieta, and here for the one before that, or here for a completely different attempt to solve the problem.
 Or don’t bother, because at the moment I like this new one more.

-Definition - Loop: a connected group of like-colored stones, and (optionally) brown-side-up stones, which completely surrounds one or more spaces, regardless of what’s in those spaces.
-The picture below shows a board that contains two yellow loops and two black loops.
+Definition – Loop: a connected group of like-colored stones, and (optionally) brown-side-up stones, which completely surrounds one or more spaces, regardless of what’s in those spaces.
+The picture below shows a board that contains two yellow loops and two red loops.
 Note that loops can also include like-colored spaces that surround the edge of the board (as illustrated by the small yellow loop on the right).
 The smallest possible loop is six stones/colored spaces surrounding a single space.

 2. Then each player takes six of her stones and holds them in her hand.

-3. From then on, starting with Black, the players take turns.
-On your turn, you must either take 1 or 2 stones from your hand and place them on any empty uncolored spaces on the board, or you must flip any one of your stones on the board so that it’s brown side up.
+3. From then on, starting with Red, the players take turns.
+On your turn, you must either take 1 or 2 stones from your hand and place them on any empty teal-colored spaces on the board, or you must flip any one of your stones on the board so that it’s brown side up.
 If you run out of stones in your hand, your turn is over.
 If the board fills completely, you must keep playing by flipping a stone on each turn.

 4. You must choose to flip a stone at least once for each handful of stones.
 You can do so after you’ve used all the stones from your hand, but before you pick up your next hand of stones, or on any earlier turn.
 After you’ve used up all the stones in your hand, and flipped at least one of your own stones, pick up another hand of six stones and continue.